WebOfTrust/keri/docs/Q-and-A.md

 ## **Q: Who can sign off my proofs and identifiers using KERI?

 Depends on what you mean with *proof*.
 KERI is content agnostic, so any cryptographic proof can be referenced and signed in a KEL, even a third party signature.
-As far as KERI-internal proofs are concerned a subject-controller, a delegated controller and combination of (fractioned) multi-signatures can prove authoritative conrol over a key and over a pre-rotated key.
+As far as KERI-internal proofs are concerned a subject-controller, a delegated controller and combination of (fractioned) multi-signatures can prove authoritative control over a key and over a pre-rotated key.
 *(@henkvancann)*
 {TBW prio 1}